This website uses cookies to help you make the most of your visit.

 Pharmacy context

 This is a distance selling pharmacy located in a business park in Wallingford in Oxfordshire.
-The pharmacy dispenses lifestyle treatments including erectile dysfunction, hair loss, weight loss, sleep and testosterone replacement therapy prescribed by healthcare professionals in its prescription service team.
-This is the first inspection of the pharmacy following its re-location to the current premises.
+The pharmacy dispenses lifestyle treatments including erectile dysfunction, hair loss, weight loss, and testosterone replacement therapy prescribed by healthcare professionals in its prescription service team.

 Inspection summary findings